open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 The span describes TLS client or server handshake performed with [System.Net.Security.SslStream](https://learn.microsoft.com/dotnet/api/system.net.security.sslstream).

-Span name SHOULD be `TLS client {server.address}` when authenticating on the client side and `TLS server` when authenticating the server.
+Span name SHOULD be `TLS client handshake {server.address}` when authenticating on the client side and `TLS server handshake` when authenticating the server.
 Span kind SHOULD be `INTERNAL` in both cases.

 When *TLS* span is reported for client-side authentication along with *HTTP connection setup* and *Socket connect* span, the *TLS* span becomes a child of *HTTP connection setup*.